gajus/extract-date/README.md

 * Recognises relative dates (yesterday, today, tomorrow).
 * Recognises weekday's (Monday, Tuesday, etc.).
 * Supports timezones (for relative date resolution) and locales.

+<a name="extract-date-motivation"></a>
+## Motivation

+I am creating a large scale data aggregation platform (https://applaudience.com/).
+I have observed that the date-matching patterns and site specific date validation logic is repeating and could be abstracted into a universal function as long as minimum information about the expected pattern is provided (such as the `direction` configuration).
+My motivation for creating such abstraction is to reduce the amount of repetitive logic that we use to extract dates from multiple sources.

+<a name="extract-date-use-case"></a>
+## Use case

+The intended use case is extracting date of future events from blobs of text that may contain auxiliary information, e.g. 'Event at 14:00 2019-01-01 (2D)'.

+The emphasis on the _future_ events is because resolving dates such 'today' (relative dates) and 'Wednesday' (weekday dates) requires knowing the offset date.
+If your input sources refer predominantly to future events, then the ambiguity can be resolved using the present date.

 <a name="extract-date-usage"></a>
 ## Usage